-Due to geographic and economic considerations, the Project is designed to be constructed in two phases, with each phase being a distinct planning area, as depicted on Exhibit 7 (page 27).
+Due to geographic and economic considerations, the Project is designed to be constructed in two phases, with each phase being a distinct planning area, as depicted on Exhibit 6 (page 23).
 Both planning areas provide for large-lot, low-density residential neighborhoods.
 Planning Area 1 has minimum building pads (defined buildable areas) that are 70 feet wide and 140 feet deep, while Planning Area 2 provides minimum building pads that are 90 feet wide and 110 feet deep.
-The main entrance to the Project is located in Planning Area 1, which will be constructed and developed first.
+The entrance to the Project is located in Planning Area 1, which will be constructed and developed first.
 Planning Area 1 contains four parks, an underground water reservoir, open space, existing natural open space, riparian areas, and a trail corridor linking Esperanza Hills to surrounding properties and the Chino Hills State Park.

 Planning Area 1 is located on the land owned by Yorba Linda Estates, LLC and OC 33 LLC.
 Planning Area 2 is located at a higher elevation on the property and is owned by the Nicholas Long family.
 It contains five parks, a water reservoir, open space, existing natural open space, a trail system that connects to Canyon B to the west, and two estate lots that have the opportunity for ancillary uses such as equestrian and/or viticulture.

 Planning Area 2 will be constructed and developed second.
 The land uses described below are permitted in each Planning Area.
 Oil operations are permitted within the SP area.
-Land uses are depicted on Exhibit 8 and Exhibit 9.